udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/grouping-bar.md

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs123/app/app.component.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="app.module.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs123/app/app.module.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="main.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs123/app/main.ts %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs123" %}

-The grouping bar provides some additional options to customize it's UI using `groupingBarSettings` property.

-## Show or hide fields panel

-The fields panel, which is positioned above the grouping bar, displays the fields that are available in the data source but are not bound in the report.
-The fields can be dragged and dropped into the appropriate axis.
-In addition, any field removed from any axes will be automatically added to the fields panel.
-The fields panel can be displayed by setting the [`showFieldsPanel`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showfieldspanel) property in the [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **true**.

-{% tabs %}
-{% highlight ts tabtitle="app.component.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs124/app/app.component.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="app.module.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs124/app/app.module.ts %}
-{% endhighlight %}
-{% highlight ts tabtitle="main.ts" %}
-{% include code-snippet/pivot-grid/getting-started-cs124/app/main.ts %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs124" %}

-## Show or hide all filter icon

-The Grouping Bar has an option to filter members of particular fields at runtime in pivot table.
-In-order to filter members in a field, click the filter icon and check/uncheck members that needs to be displayed.
-By default, filter icon besides each field is enabled in the grouping bar.
-To disable the filter icon, set the property [`showFilterIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/#showfiltericon) in [`groupingBarSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/groupingBarSettings/) to **false**.

-> By default, the filter icon is enabled in the grouping bar.

-{% tabs %}
-{% highlight ts tabtitle="app.component.ts" %}
 {% include code-snippet/pivot-grid/getting-started-cs125/app/app.component.ts %}
 {% endhighlight %}
 {% highlight ts tabtitle="app.module.ts" %}